Onderwijs Onderzoek Actueel Over de VU EN

 Personal information

-I am a associate professor in the department of Spatial Economics at the Vrije Universiteit Amsterdam.
-I am an econometrician by training and my focus is mostly on empirical spatial (both regional and urban) economics with some applications in the transportation field.
-I did both my Master (econometrics) and PhD (spatial economics) at the Vrije Universiteit Amsterdam.
+Thomas de Graaff is an associate professor in the department of Spatial Economics at the Vrije Universiteit Amsterdam.
+He is an econometrician by training and his focus is mostly on empirical spatial (both regional and urban) economics with some applications in the transportation field.
+He did both his Master (econometrics) and PhD (spatial economics) at the Vrije Universiteit Amsterdam.

 Research

-My research covers different facets of spatial (or even geographical) economics, where I am interested in the socio-economic behaviour of mostly individuals with respect to the environment they live in.
-My recent research focuses on the (spatial) interaction between economic agents, such as with migration, tourism, commuting and trade.
-As such, my research is mostly empirical in nature and uses mainly observational data.
-Amongst others, I have publised on social interaction of criminals, tourism flows within Europe, spatial dependence within European regional growth, meta-analysis of agglomeration externalities, substitution between telework and commuting, location behaviour of migrants, and heterogeneous preferences of location behaviour.
-At the moment, I am very much interested in reproducability issues (meta-analyses), estimating equilibrium effects instead of marginal effects, Bayesian multilevel models and using gravity type of models for defining market areas.
+Thomas' research covers different facets of spatial (or even geographical) economics, where he is interested in the socio-economic behaviour of individuals with respect to the environment they live in.
+His research focuses on the (spatial) interaction between economic agents, such as with migration, tourism, (tele-)commuting and trade.
+As such, his research is mostly empirical in nature and uses mainly observational data.

 Ancillary activities